BECOME AN ICM FELLOW

 Please note, some of the dates in this informational video may change yearly.
 The best place to find the most current information on the ICM Fellows application process is under the “Admissions” tab below.

 Admissions materials are reviewed by Fellows staff, with formal invitations extended to the selected candidates.
-Please note all members of the 54th class will be required to attend an in-person residency in Williamsburg, VA on June 23-28, 2024.
-Travel and lodging assistance may be available.
+All members of the class will be required to attend an in-person residency in Williamsburg, VA.
 Questions about the program or the admissions process should be addressed to ICM Fellows.

 Becoming an ICM Fellow is a process of continual professional development that includes four phases.
 Participants can expect to complete the Fellows coursework within approximately one year, May through June, with commencement typically scheduled for August of the graduating year.